agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 memory* abstraction.
 We shall assume that all processes maintain a local replica of a globally shared data object, as replication increases system fault tolerance.
-For simplicitly, we shall discuss the data store as a database, but it could be something else like a filesystem, persistent data object, etc.
+For simplicitly, we shall discuss the data store as a simple key-value store, but it could be something else like a database, filesystem, persistent object, etc.

-Clients submit two types of operations to processes.
-A *read request* that reads from variable $x$ and returns value $a$ is written
+We assume clients submit two types of requests to processes.
+A *read request* is a request to lookup the current value of a variable.
+A request to read the variable $x$ that returns value $a$ is written
 $R(x,a)$.
-A *write request*, notation $W(x,a)$ represents writing value $a$ to the data item (variable) represented by $x$.
-All processes provide access to the same set of shared variables.
+A *write request* is a request to set the current value of a variable.
+Notation $W(x,a)$ represents writing value $a$ to $x$.
+We assume all processes provide access to the same set of shared variables.

 A *memory consistency model* formally constrains the allowable system responses during executions. *Strong* consistency models are generally